Toloka/docs/en/guide/concepts/pool-main.md

 ||{% if locale == "en-com" %}**Priority**{% endif %} | Number from 0 to 100.
 Allows you to rank a pool within a project.
 First, a Toloker is assigned tasks from a pool with higher priority. | {% if locale == "en-com" %}**Additional settings**{% endif %}||
 ||{% if locale == "en-com" %}**Time per task suite, sec**{% endif %} | The time allowed for completing a task suite, in seconds.
 Uncompleted tasks are redistributed to other Tolokers.

-We recommend spending no more than 60 seconds per task (including the time for page loading and sending responses).
+We recommend giving at least 60 seconds per task suite (including the time for page loading and sending responses).

 If you set the interval too long, the tasks will stay open for a long time.
 If it is too short, the tasks won't be completed and paid for. | {% if locale == "en-com" %}**Additional settings**{% endif %}||
 ||{% if locale == "en-com" %}**Keep pool open after completion, sec**{% endif %} | The interval during which the pool will remain open from the moment all tasks are completed.
 Minimum — 0, maximum — 259200 seconds (three days).